CONSULTATION FEE RANGE

 The sale of any amount is a felony with a possible three-year prison term as the punishment.
 Penalties for cultivating marijuana are based on the aggregate weight of the plants discovered.
 Since possessing over 30 grams is a felony, growing one plant is enough to get you into serious trouble!

 Ultimately, applying for an MMJ card in Mississippi is your only option if you want to use marijuana and enjoy legal protection.

 How to Get a Medical Marijuana Card in Mississippi

-They will perform an examination and ask you a few questions about your condition.
+During the consultation, the physician will perform an examination and ask a few questions about the condition.
 They will try to understand why you need MMJ rather than traditional treatment methods.
-Initiative 65 didn’t say whether you needed a doctor’s certificate, though a diagnosis of a qualifying health condition was sufficient.
+If they feel you would benefit from marijuana, they will provide a written certification.

-What Conditions Qualify for a Medical Marijuana Card in Mississippi?
+Who Can Apply for a Medical Marijuana Card in MS?

 - Epilepsy or seizures

 - Cachexia or wasting syndrome

 - Multiple sclerosis

 - Chronic/debilitating pain